 Advanced mobile DSPs enable GPS targeting (read here about the future of mobile ads) according to specific coordinates, precise Wi-Fi or IPs targeting, retargeting, dayparting, and targeting specific categories, such as travel or gaming applications.
-In mobile advertising, targeting is king, so be especially aware of the exact targeting capabilities a mobile DSP offers.
+In mobile advertising, targeting is king, so be especially aware of the exact targeting capabilities a mobile demand side platform offers.

-It is important that the mobile DSP you chose supports various ad formats that allow experimenting with user engagement, including:
+It is important that the mobile DSP you chose supports various ad formats including in app formats that allow experimenting with user engagement, including:

-Choose the buying model that fits your campaign objectives.
+Choose the media buying model that fits your advertising campaign objectives.
 The most common models for mobile advertising campaigns include:

 - CPM (cost per mille)